selva86/selva86.github.io/about.md

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll) -->

 The author of this site is Selva Prabhakaran.
-Write to him at selva86@gmail.com.
+Feel free to write to him at selva86@gmail.com.